 - 1. Lift the wheel up between the fork legs. - 2.
 Insert the wheel axle. - 3.
-Lower the front wheel so that it is on the ground, and then put the sidestand down. - 4.
 Install the brake calipers by installing the bolts.

 Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.